- Normal precautions

 Safety and security

-There is a high risk of kidnap from both terrorist and criminal groups.
-There is a high risk of kidnap from both terrorist and criminal groups.
+There is a risk of kidnapping from both terrorist and criminal groups.
 While Colombians are the primary targets, foreigners can also be targeted, especially those working for (or perceived to be working for) oil, mining and related companies.
 Take particular care when travelling alone, using ATMs, or travelling in or near tugurios (slum areas).

 You should regularly reassess your security arrangements and consider carefully any travel around the country.

 Colombia is affected by landmines and unexploded ordnance.
-Mined areas are frequently unmarked so be aware of potential dangers when visiting remote locations or venturing off the main roads.
+Mined areas are frequently unmarked so be aware of potential dangers when visiting remote locations or venturing off the main road.